dcaliskan777/Election-analysis/README.md

 | **The Total**             | 369,711              | 99.9%                  |

 The percentage of total votes is unexpectedly 99.9%.
 It is due to the ignored part of percentages when thwy are rounding.
-It means the some of ignored parts of percentages is 0.01%.
+It means the sum of ignored parts of percentages is 0.01%.

-#### 5. Winning candidate and the number of votes and the percentage of votes that condidate recieved
+### 5. Winning candidate and the number of votes and the percentage of votes that condidate recieved

 In order to determine the winning candidate who had the highest number of votes we define a variable before starting the main for loop, named winning_count and we assigned 0 for it initially.
 And then in the for loop of candidates we compare it with the votes, if votes is larger than winning_count then votes is assigned to winnning_count.
 This comparison provides to determine also corresponding candidate name and percentage of votes.
 This is being done by the following part of the script: